variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 709 16th Street

-Atlas Gallery and John Galt Coffee will feature a group show called “Spectrum”.
-Each artist was assigned a single color and each created a monochromatic piece with it.
-20 artists, 20 colors, raising funds for the Immigrant & Refugee Center&nbsp;<br>of Northern Colorado.
+Atlas Gallery and John Galt Coffee will feature the work of Nayeli Contreras-Rocha.

 ### Aunt Helen’s Coffee House